Goldsmiths - University of London

 Technical and other resources

-The Media and Communications Department has an extensive (and constantly expanding) bank of technical resources for digital media production, including HDV and DVCam production, AVID, Final Cut and Pro Tools post-production and a range of photographic and digital imaging equipment.
+The Department of Media, Communications and Cultural Studies has an extensive (and constantly expanding) bank of technical resources for digital media production, including HDV production, AVID, Final Cut and Pro Tools post-production, a TV Studio and a range of photographic and digital imaging equipment.
 These resources are managed by a skilled team of Technical Advisers, and are in heavy demand (in varying degrees) at different times in the academic year, from the Department’s BA and MA students as well as PhD students.
 Access to them for Doctoral students is encouraged, but has to be carefully planned before the start of academic years.

 The Department arranges a programme of courses in Research Methods for first year MPhil/PhD students.
 As an AVPhD student you will negotiate with your supervisors which elements and how many of these courses you should take.
-Goldsmiths is also the host institution for ‘AVPhD’ – a training and support network for all those doing, supervising and examining audio-visual practice based doctorates.
-See www.avphd.ac.uk for details.
+The Department of Media, Communications and Cultural Studies at Goldsmiths also hosts an ‘AVPhD’ support group for all those doing audio-visual practice based doctorates in the Department, across the college and for some students in other institutions.

 Current AVPhD students